 How to prevent logic bomb attacks

-Hackers like packing logic bombs into viruses and malware, so general website safety is a solid first line of defense.
-By practicing good internet hygiene, you can keep your system clean.
+Hackers like packing logic bombs into viruses and malware, so general website safety is an important first line of defense.
+By practicing good internet hygiene, you can help keep your system clean.
+But when it comes to logic bomb prevention, you need a layered, sophisticated approach.

-As a second line of defense, get quality antivirus software that can detect logic bombs in real time and remove them from your system.
+The best form of protection is quality antivirus software that can detect logic bombs in real time and remove them from your system.
 Wondering what’s the best free antivirus software out there?
 AVG’s incredibly robust malware removal tool comes packed with features to keep your machine safe and free of all kinds of malware.

-Without antivirus software, viruses and malware can slip into your device unnoticed.
+Without updated antivirus software, viruses and malware can still slip into your device unnoticed.
 In the event that happens, learn how to get rid of a computer virus manually as well as how to remove a virus from your phone.
 This can be difficult if you aren’t too tech-savvy, and you may not find all the bugs and other remnants.
-That’s why automating your defenses with powerful antivirus software is so important.
+That’s why automating your defenses with powerful antivirus software that keeps itself up to date is so important.

 Defend against logic bombs with AVG AntiVirus FREE